otmhi/Bird-Image-Classification/README.md

 ```
 python evaluate.py --data [data_dir] --model [model_file]
 ```

+To reproduce the performances on the leaderboard, you should run the final_train.py script with --epochs 40. and then take the `model_40.pth`and run the evaluate.py script.

 That generates a file `kaggle.csv` that you can upload to the private kaggle competition website.